 In order to meet the REIT qualification requirements, or to avert the imposition of a 100% tax that applies to certain gains derived by a REIT from dealer property or inventory, we may hold some of our assets through taxable subsidiary corporations.
-See "Federal Income Tax Considerations - Taxation of Arbor Realty."
+See "Federal Income Tax Considerations - Taxation of Arbor Realty - Effect of Subsidiary Entities - Taxable Subsidiaries."

-Our Assets
+Our Real Estate Assets

-We own a diversified portfolio of structured finance investments consisting principally of bridge and mezzanine loans as well as preferred equity investments. \$151.9 million of \$213.1 million of the loan or investment balance of the initial assets contributed by Arbor Commercial Mortgage are currently outstanding and constitute the majority of our existing portfolio.
+We own a diversified portfolio of structured finance investments consisting principally of bridge and mezzanine loans as well as preferred equity investments. \$132.1 million of \$213.1 million of the loan or investment balance of the initial assets contributed by Arbor Commercial Mortgage are currently outstanding and constitutes a significant portion of our existing portfolio.
 Since the commencement of our operations in July 2003, we have originated structured finance loans and investments and purchased additional loans and investments from Arbor Commercial Mortgage.

-At September 30, we had 30 loans and investments in our portfolio, totaling \$241 million.
-These loans and investments were for 23 multifamily properties, four hotels, two commercial properties and one co-op.
+At December 31, 2003, we had 33 loans and investments in our portfolio, totaling \$324 million.
+These loans and investments were for 22 multi-family properties, three hotels, two commercial properties, two office properties, two retail properties, one co-op and one residential property.
 There are no loans that are non-performing within the portfolio.
 We continue to actively manage every single loan in the portfolio and believe that our strict underwriting and active asset management enable us to maintain the credit quality of our portfolio.

-The yield for our first quarter of operations ended September 30, 2003 was 7.65% on average assets of \$244 million.
-This yield is computed by dividing the interest income earned for the quarter by the average assets during the quarter and annualizing the result.
-Our cost of funds for the quarter was 3.56% on average borrowings of \$81 million.
-This cost of funds is computed by dividing the interest expense incurred during the quarter by the average borrowing during the quarter and annualizing the results.
-Our average equity (average assets less average borrowings) invested for the quarter was \$163 million, resulting in average leverage for the quarter of 33%.
-The net interest income earned for the quarter yielded a 9.69% annualized return on the average equity invested during the quarter.
-This yield is computed by dividing the net interest (interest income less interest expense) earned during the quarter by the average equity (computed as average assets minus average borrowings) invested during the quarter and annualizing the results.
+The yield for the period ended December 31, 2003 was 7.68% on average assets of \$255 million.
+This yield is computed by dividing the interest income earned for the period ended December 31, 2003 by the average assets during the period ended December 31, 2003 and annualizing the result.
+Our cost of funds for the period ended December 31, 2003 was 3.53% on average borrowings of \$93 million.
+This cost of funds is computed by dividing the interest expense incurred during the period ended December 31, 2003 by the average borrowing during the period ended December 31, 2003 and annualizing the results.
+Our average equity (average assets less average borrowings) invested for the period ended December 31, 2003 was \$162 million, resulting in average leverage for the period ended December 31, 2003 of 36%.
+The net interest income earned for the period ended December 31, 2003 yielded a 10.27% annualized return on the average equity invested during the period ended December 31, 2003.
+This yield is computed by dividing the net interest (interest income less interest expense) earned during the period ended December 31, 2003 by the average equity (computed as average assets minus average borrowings) invested during the period ended December 31, 2003 and annualizing the results.
 As we add more loans and investments to our portfolio, we anticipate our leverage ratio, levered return and level of earnings will increase over time.
 Our business plan contemplates an increase of our leverage ratio to 65% to 70% over time.
 However, our leverage will not exceed 80% of the value of our assets in the aggregate unless approval to exceed the 80% limit is obtained from our board of directors.

-The table on the following page lists the principal terms of each of our investments and the financing relating to each individual investment, each as of September 30, 2003.
+The table on the following page lists the principal terms of each of our bridge and mezzanine loans, preferred equity investments and other real estate-related assets and the financing relating to each individual investment, each as of December 31, 2003.

-OUR ASSETS
+OUR REAL ESTATE ASSETS

-As of September 30, 2003
+As of December 31, 2003